-But don’t worry, you won’t need to resort to less-fresh coffee beans.
+Don’t worry, you won’t need to resort to less-fresh coffee beans.
 Our coffee grind size chart has all of the information you’ll need to become an expert grinder.
-From the finest grind to the coarsest, we’ve put together all of the information on why you’ll want to grind at home, what each grind size looks like, and what it’s best suited to.
-Take a look at our frequently asked questions to find the best grind for your favorite brewing method!
+From the finest grind to the coarsest, we’ve put together all of the information you’re looking for.
+First, we’ll show you why you’ll want to grind at home, and then we’ll cover what each grind size looks like.
+Finally, we’ll show you which grind sizes work best for each brewing method!
+And stick around for our discussion of why grind size matters and a handy FAQ.

 Why should you grind coffee beans at home?